davidgasquez/handbook/content/random.md

 1. Make the next action obvious.
 1. Give clear and inmmediate feedback with no distraction.
 1. Balance skills with challenge.

-## Productivity

-- Define the task requirements and goals clearly.
-- Do the worst thing first.
-Give yourself a reward once you're done.
-- Create smaller chunks.
-This helps getting in the flow (find the right balance between the challenge of the activity and your own skills levels).
-Avoid multitasking.
-- Leverage the power of positive pressure by publicly committing to your goals.
-- [Improve your environment](https://nesslabs.com/neuroscience-of-procrastination).
-Design your workspace in a way that minimises distractions, whether physical or digital.